 SEP 16, 2 PM

 Michael Rakowitz's Enemy Kitchen explores the connections between hostility and hospitality as veterans of the Iraq War serve Jewish-Iraqi recipes to the public through a retrofitted food truck on the plaza.

 Enemy Kitchen is open until the food runs out.
 Meals are free but limited.

 Lead support for Michael Rakowitz: Backstroke of the West is provided by the Harris Family Foundation in memory of Bette and Neison Harris: Caryn and King Harris, Katherine Harris, Toni and Ron Paul, Pam and Joe Szokol, Linda and Bill Friend, and Stephanie and John Harris; the Margot and W. George Greig Ascendant Artist Fund; R. H. Defares; Helen and Sam Zell; Anne L. Kaplan; and Cari and Michael Sacks.

 Major support provided by Nancy and Steve Crown, Kovler Family Foundation, and Elissa Efroymson and Adnaan Hamid.

-Generous support is provided by the Shulamit Nazarian Foundation, Jack and Sandra Guthman, Fine Family Foundation, Helyn D. Goldenberg and Michael Alper, The Malkin Family, Vicki and Bill Hood, Lisa Yun Lee, Rhona Hoffman Gallery, and Lynn Hauser and Neil Ross.
+Generous support is provided by the Joyce Foundation, the Shulamit Nazarian Foundation, Jack and Sandra Guthman, The Fine Foundation, Helyn D. Goldenberg and Michael Alper, The Malkin Family, Paul Gray and Dedrea Armour Gray and Richard Gray Gallery, Vicki and Bill Hood, Melissa Weber and Jay Dandy, Lisa Yun Lee, Rhona Hoffman Gallery, Sotheby’s, and Lynn Hauser and Neil Ross.